The Day of Mourning - April 28, 2023

 The University of Guelph will lower its flags to half-mast at noon on Thursday, April 28th to mark the Day of Mourning.
 Once the flags are lowered to half-mast, they will remain so until dusk.

 A joint proclamation recognizing the day has been issued by University of Guelph and the University’s unions and employee group leaders.
-Due to the COVID-19 pandemic, an on campus ceremony will not be held this year.

 The day is traditionally marked in many ways including holding public ceremonies, wearing black and yellow ribbons, lighting candles, observing a moment of silence at 11:00 am and sharing stories about how workplace tragedies have touched peoples' lives.